bigcode-project/bigcode-analysis/data_analysis/near_dedublication_toolkit/README.md

 ```

 ### 4 step
 Computes pairwise Jaccard similarity within clusters and identifies near duplicates to remove.
-Rearranges row to remove from per cluster to per data files as in source file split and removes them from source files.
+Rearranges row to remove form per cluster to per data files as in source file split and removes them from source files.
 Runs as dask task graph on dask cluster.
 Currently need manual re-run for one cluster bucket for html as it is too big to fit to worker memory (see notes for previous step)
 ```
 make text2code_dataset/dataset/postprocessing/near_dedup/4_remove_near_duplicates_by_clusters.run-slim-dask  MORE_JOB_ARGS="--data snow.code_llm.data:/data"
 ```